Pacemaker (running)

-A pacemaker or pacesetter, sometimes informally called a rabbit, is a runner who leads a middle- or long-distance running event for the first section to ensure a fast time and avoid excessive tactical racing.
-Pacemakers are frequently employed by race organisers for world record attempts with specific instructions for lap times.
+A pacemaker or pacesetter, sometimes informally called a rabbit, is a runner who leads a middle- or long-distance running event for the first section to ensure a high speed and to avoid excessive tactical racing.
+A competitor who chooses the tactic of leading in order to win is called a front-runner rather than a pacemaker.

+Pacemakers are frequently employed by race organisers for world record attempts with specific instructions for lap times, or helping runners knows where their invisible "opponent" predecessor is at that stage of the race.
 Some athletes have essentially become professional pacemakers.
-A competitor who chooses the tactic of leading in order to win is called a front-runner rather than a pacemaker.

-Pacemakers may be used to avoid the tactics of deception that are possible in competition by those who, for example, race away from the start line (and are likely to subsequently slow down), giving the other runners the impression that they are far behind.
+Pacemakers may be used to avoid deceptive tactics by competitors who, for example, race away from the start line and are likely to subsequently slow down, giving the other runners the impression that they are far behind.
 A trusted team of pacemakers who are paid to keep the runners at a speed that they can manage for the rest of the race become useful in such a situation.
-Pacemakers are also used on world record attempts in order to make sure that the runner knows where their invisible 'opponent' predecessor is at that stage of the race.
-Pacemakers serve the role of conveying tangible information about pacing on the track during a race.
-Pacemakers may also facilitate drafting.
+Pacemakers can also facilitate drafting and convey tangible pacing information during a race.

+For amateur runners, pacemakers assist in reaching personal goals -- for example, in marathons there are often pacemakers for 3 hours, 3:30, 4 hours, etc. Such pace-setters are referred to as a pacing bus or bus in South African races.
+This role differs from ultramarathon running, where pacers typically join individual runners partway through the race to provide support and companionship rather than setting the overall race pace.

+Flashing lights in the side of tracks set to a specific pace were an innovation introduced in 1972 by the professional International Track Association to provide visual excitement to their races.
+The Wavelight system using LEDs became common at major competitions in the early 2020s and is permitted by World Athletics for record ratification.

 History

-Pacemaking gained much usage after Chris Brasher and Chris Chataway successfully paced Roger Bannister to break the four-minute mile for the first time in 1954.
+The use of pacemaking increased after Chris Brasher and Chris Chataway successfully paced Roger Bannister to break the four-minute mile for the first time in 1954.

 Purists argue that employing pacemakers detracts from the competitive nature of racing.
 Original rules frowned on a competitor who was not actively trying to win, and pacemakers were required to finish a race for any record to count.
-This rule has now been dropped, though the pacemaker must still start with the other athletes in the race as a registered entrant.
+This rule was later dropped, though the pacemaker must start with the other competitors as a registered entrant.
 A lapped competitor may not act as a pacemaker.

-Ben Jipcho acted as a pacemaker for Kenyan teammate Kipchoge Keino in the 1968 Olympic men's 1500 m, allowing Keino's sustained speed to build up enough of a lead to counteract rival Jim Ryun's fast kick finish.
-Whereas most pacemakers are shorter-distance runners assisting in a longer-distance record attempt, Jipcho's favoured events were longer than 1500 m, and there was no prospect of breaking a record.
+Ben Jipcho acted as a pacemaker for Kenyan teammate Kipchoge Keino in the 1968 Olympic men's 1500m, allowing Keino's sustained speed to build up enough of a lead to counteract rival Jim Ryun's fast kick finish.
+Whereas most pacemakers are shorter-distance runners assisting in a longer-distance record attempt, Jipcho's favoured events were longer than 1500m, and there was no prospect of breaking a record.